oar-team/batsim/docs/protocol.rst

    :scale: 100 %
    :alt: Executing jobs

-.. _dynamic_job_submission:
+.. _dynamic_job_registration:

-Dynamic submission of jobs
+Dynamic registration of jobs
 --------------------------

 Jobs are in most cases given as Batsim inputs, which are submitted within Batsim (the scheduler knows about them via JOB_SUBMITTED_ events).

-However, jobs can also be submitted from the scheduler throughout the simulation.
+However, jobs can also be submitted from the scheduler (via registration events) throughout the simulation.
 For this purpose:

-- Dynamic job submissions **must** be enabled (see :ref:`cli`).
+- Dynamic jobs registration **must** be enabled (see :ref:`cli`).
-- The scheduler **must** tell Batsim when it has finished submitting dynamic jobs (via a NOTIFY_ event).
+- The scheduler **must** tell Batsim when it has finished registering dynamic jobs (via a NOTIFY_ event).
   Otherwise, Batsim will wait for new simulation events forever, causing either a SimGrid deadlock or an infinite loop at the end of the simulation.
 - the scheduler **must** make sure that Batsim has enough information to avoid SimGrid deadlocks during the simulation.
   If at some simulation time all Batsim workloads/workflows inputs have been executed and nothing is happening on the platform, this might lead to a SimGrid deadlock.
-  If the scheduler knows that it will submit a dynamic job in the future, it should ask Batsim to call it at this timestamp via a CALL_ME_LATER_ event.
+  If the scheduler knows that it will register a dynamic job in the future, it should ask Batsim to call it at this timestamp via a CALL_ME_LATER_ event.

-The protocol behavior of dynamic submissions is customizable (see :ref:`cli`).
+The protocol behavior of dynamic registrations is customizable (see :ref:`cli`).
-- Batsim might or might not send acknowledgements when jobs have been submitted.
+- Batsim might or might not send acknowledgements when jobs have been registered.
 - Metainformation are sent via Redis if Redis is enabled, or directly via the protocol otherwise.

-A simple scheduling algorithm using dynamic job submissions can be found in the `batsched submitter algorithm`_.
+A simple scheduling algorithm using dynamic jobs registration can be found in the `batsched submitter algorithm`_.
-This implementation should work whether Redis is enabled and whether dynamic job submissions are acknowledged.
+This implementation should work whether Redis is enabled and whether dynamic job registrations are acknowledged.

-The following two figures outline how submissions should be done (depending on whether Redis is enabled or not).
+The following two figures outline how registrations should be done (depending on whether Redis is enabled or not).

 Without Redis